Saturday July 29, 2017

 Swimmers exit the Lake and proceed 40 yards east to the transition area.

-Athletes may rest on boats without disqualification as long as no forward progress is made.
-A rest raft will be on the course with a lifeguard in it and you may hang onto it while catching your breath but not moving forward.
+Athletes may rest on boats during the swim without disqualification as long as no forward progress is made.
+You may hang onto a watercraft while catching your breath but not moving forward.

 BIKE COURSE (24.8 MILES)